Mary Lane Morrison: Biography

-Morrison was born in Savannah, Georgia, on August 15, 1907, the daughter of Mills Bee Lane Sr. (1860–1945) and Mary Comer Lane (1881–1966).
+Morrison was born in Savannah, Georgia, in 1907, the daughter of Mills Bee Lane Sr. (1860–1945) and Mary Comer Lane (1881–1966).
 She was the sister of Mills Jr., Hugh, Edward and Remer Young Lane (1910–1984).
 She was also the granddaughter of Hugh Comer (1842–1900), who died seven years before she was born.

-On May 10, 1914, she married Howard Jackson Morrison (1905–1965), a lieutenant commander in the United States Navy, with whom she had two sons — Howard J. Morrison Jr. (1943–2019) and Mills Lane Morrison — and a daughter, Mary Morrison Clarke (1948–2011).
+On May 10, 1941, she married Howard Jackson Morrison (1905–1965), a lieutenant commander in the United States Navy, with whom she had two sons — Howard J. Morrison Jr. (1943–2019) and Mills Lane Morrison — and a daughter, Mary Morrison Clarke (1948–2011).

 Lane graduated from Smith College in 1929.
 That same year, her photographs from around Savannah were shown at the Barcelona International Exposition.

 Morrison became very active in the preservation community in Savannah.
 She received an award for Outstanding Achievement in the Field of Preservation from the Georgia Trust for Historic Preservation.
 The Trust stated that her work had "a major impact in documenting the architecture of Savannah.
 Virtually every building's date of original construction is known, as well as the name of the builders, with specific reference to date of construction and appropriate architectural style."
 Each of her children also received the Georgia Trust's Preservation Award for Excellence for the Lebanon Plantation, a long-time family home.
 Morrison's son, Howard, and his wife, Mary Reynolds Morrison, later owned the property, the third generation of the family to do so.

 Death and legacy

-Morrison died on July 16, 1994, aged 86.
+Morrison died in 1994, aged 86.
 She is buried, beside her husband and family, in Savannah's Bonaventure Cemetery.

 A year following her death, the Mary Lane Morrison Endowment was established by her family "to honor her love of and commitment to Georgia history."

 In 2018, the Savannah College of Art and Design (SCAD) inducted Morrison into its Savannah Women of Vision program.